Colossus, Covid, and Maximizing Claim Value

 increasing costs necessary to get a fair value out of the Colossus system.
 The cost of these specialists can quickly spiral to truly staggering heights.

 Paying less for medical treatments is another way insurers use Colossus and other programs to devalue claims.
-Procedures like medical imaging can be expensive, especially if performed at a hospital in an emergency setting.
+Procedures like medical imaging can be expensive, primarily if performed at a hospital in an emergency setting.
 It's common to see an MRI or CT Scan cost $5,000 or more.
 Emergency room visits are even more expensive.
 Hospitals will often apply "Trauma Designation" protocols to patients of car accidents.
-These trauma designations can cost over $15,000 as a single billing item, and they can increase the cost of any other procedures done at the hospital.
+These trauma designations can cost over $15,000 as a single billing item and can increase the cost of any other procedures done at the hospital.

 The insurers have a simple way to deal with this problem.
-Rather than pay for the medical treatment as billed by the provider, Colossus has a "reasonable and customary" amount that it deems each procedure is worth.
+Rather than pay for the medical treatment billed by the provider, Colossus has a "reasonable and customary" amount that it deems each procedure worth.

 By the time all the reductions are factored in, many Colossus claim values will not even cover the medical billings of the injured person.
 Without Colossus-savvy representation fighting back on their behalf, injured people can be left in the dark and holding the bag on injury claims.
 At AutoAccident.com, our injury lawyers know just what Colossus is looking for.
-We use our decades of combined experience to leverage the right information to get the correct result.
-If the insurance company doesn't do right, then they're in for a fight.
+We use our decades of combined experience to leverage the right information for the correct result.
+If the insurance company doesn't do right, they're in for a fight.